radicle-foundation/radworks-governance/manual.md

 **Formal Review**

 The _Formal Review_ phase serves as the final review step in the governance process before proposals are submitted on-chain.
 Proposals in this phase incorporate feedback from the _Discussion_ phase, and are accompanied by an off-chain Snapshot poll to gauge consensus for their advancement.
-All Snapshot Polls must begin on **5:00pm GMT+2** the **third Monday of the month** and end at **5:00pm GMT+2** on the **following Monday**.
+All Snapshot polls must begin on **5:00pm GMT+2** the **third Monday of the month** and end at **5:00pm GMT+2** on the **following Monday**.
 Each Snapshot poll should have three voting options: `Yes` `No` and `Abstain`.

 During _Formal Review_, proposal authors are required to:
 - Publish an new version of their proposal on the forum that takes feedback from the *Discussion* phase into account.
 Proposals in this stage should be posted under the [Active Proposals](https://community.radworks.org/c/governance/proposals/18) category on the forum.